-- 1. The student will understand the functions and nutritional needs of connective tissue. - 2.
-The student will understand the basic process of bone remodeling and the functions of the bone cells. - 3.
-The student will have a general understanding of osteopenia, osteoporosis, and osteoarthritis and be able to make supportive nutritional recommendations. - 4.
-The student will be able to identify food requirements before, during, and after exercise. - 5.
-The student will be able to make recommendations for active people to counter oxidative damage and unwanted inflammation. - 6.
-The student will understand the physiology of pain and be able to recommend dietary support to ameliorate chronic pain. - 7.
-The student will have a general understanding of fibromyalgia and be able to provide supportive lifestyle recommendations. - 8.
-The student will be able to describe the phases of the menstrual cycle. - 9.
-The student will be able to identify key hormones involved in fertility and understand the functions of estrogen, progesterone, and testosterone. - 10.
-The student will understand how to nutritionally support fertility. - 11.
-The student will be able to identify some hallmarks of estrogen dominance and associated conditions. - 12.
-The student will understand the general mechanism of andropause and be able to recommend dietary support. - 13.
-The student will understand the general mechanism of benign prostatic hyperplasia and be able to recommend dietary support. - 14.
-The student will be able to identify health issues common in aging people and make corresponding dietary and lifestyle recommendations. - 15.
-The student will understand nutritional support for eye and brain health. - 16.
-The student will have a general understanding of Alzheimer's disease and Parkinson's disease and be able to make supportive dietary and lifestyle recommendations.
+- o the general functions of the nervous system and its major components. - the function and general mechanism of neurotransmitters. - o the connection between the nervous system and the gut microbiome. - how a diet of processed foods can contribute to mental health imbalances, such as depression and anxiety. - o how to provide nutritional support for depression and anxiety. - o the functions and nutritional needs of connective tissue. - o the basic process of bone remodeling and the functions of bone cells. - o in general osteopenia, osteoporosis, and osteoarthritis and be able to make supportive nutritional recommendations. - the physiology of pain and be able to recommend dietary support to ameliorate chronic pain. - o in general fibromyalgia and be able to provide supportive lifestyle recommendations. - o how to nutritionally support fertility. - o the general mechanism of andropause and be able to recommend dietary support. - the general mechanism of benign prostatic hyperplasia and be able to recommend dietary support. - o nutritional support for eye and brain health. - generally Alzheimer's disease and Parkinson's disease and be able to make supportive dietary and lifestyle recommendations.